PaddlePaddle/PaddleSleeve/AdvBox/obj_detection/README.md

     Users can initiate an adversarial training by the following command:
     ```shell
-    cd obj_detection/attack/defense
+    cd PaddleSleeve/obj_detection/attack/defense
     python advtrain_launcher.py --model yolov3_darknet53_advtrain --defense natural_advtrain --pretrained True
     ```
+    <sup>*</sup>*Note:* This script needs to download coco2017 to PaddleSleeve/obj_detection/dataset/coco in advance.
+If coco2017 is not available, the script will be downloaded automatically.

     The script will save the model after each epoch.
-Both the model and optimizer are saved in `obj_detection/attack/outputs/models/`.
+Both the model and optimizer are saved in `PaddleSleeve/obj_detection/attack/outputs/models/`.